openharmony/multimedia_camera_standard/README.md

     }
 ```

 6. Create a Video Output with Surface obtained from Recoder to MUX with audio and save the file.
-And to save just Video buffer to a file, can follow the step to create Surface and register listerner for buffer updates mentioned in capture photo
+And to save just Video buffer to a file, can follow the step to create Surface and register listerner for buffer updates mentioned in capture photo.
+The video resolution can be configured from supported resolutions which are 1280x720 or 640x360 while setting the recorder configurations.
 ```
     sptr<CaptureOutput> videoOutput = camManagerObj->CreateVideoOutput(videoSurface);
     if (videoOutput == nullptr) {